security-alliance/frameworks/src/intro/how-to-navigate-the-website.md

 - Community
 - Non-Technical

-This targeted approach ensures you get the most relevant information efficiently.
+This targeted approach will ensure you get the most relevant information efficiently.